QubitPi/management-blogs/docs/_posts/2022-08-09-artificial-neural-networks.md

 region of the weight space that represents these more complex functions.
 One hopes that by the time the weights reach this point they have already moved close enough to the global minimum that even local minima in this region are acceptable.

+Common heuristics to attempt to alleviate the problem of local minima include:

+* Add a [momentum](#updating-weight-with-momentum) term to the weight-update rule as described in Equation (4.18).
+Momentum can sometimes carry the gradient descent procedure through narrow local minima (though in principle it can also carry it through narrow global minima into other local minima!).